Tips and Teething Toys

 While teething, your baby’s gums are sore and irritated, which makes them fussy at night.
-You could offer them a cooling gum massage with a good teething ring when they wake up crying.
-Ensure silicone teething rings for babies are BPA-free, non-toxic and 100% food grade, and safe for your baby.
+You could offer them a cooling gum massage with an excellent teething ring when they wake up crying.
+Ensure silicone teething rings for babies are BPA-free, non-toxic and 100% food-grade, and safe for your baby.

 Be Your Baby’s Chew Toy

 This is similar to being their chew toy but requires you to be more alert.
 Using your fingers, apply slight pressure on the baby’s gums.
 Rubbing the gums also soothes teething pain.
-Just make sure your hands are clean before sticking them in your baby’s mouth.
+Ensure your hands are clean before sticking them in your baby’s mouth.

 Wipe the Drool

-Drooling is common when it comes to babies, but it also makes them uncomfortable.
+Drooling is common for babies, but it also makes them uncomfortable.
 Letting your baby have a wet face all day could cause rashes and add to nighttime restlessness.

 You can’t catch every dribble but making sure the teether is as dry as possible during the day will make the night more comfortable for them.